mblevu/justChere/BMM/TESTING.md

 **Outcome:**

-A- ll allocations and deallocations are successful.
+- All allocations and deallocations are successful.
 - Average allocation time is moderate.
 - Maximum allocated size is 80 bytes.
 - No failed allocation requests.